 From enjoying your daily walks to playing with your kids in the backyard, it’s understandable to want to get back to your normal activities as quickly as possible following spine surgery.
-When it comes to driving, however, there are some precautions and guidelines you’ll want to keep in mind before getting behind the wheel, or in the passenger seat, again.
+Beverly Hills surgeons have discussed some precautions and guidelines you’ll want to keep in mind before getting behind the wheel, or in the passenger seat, again.

 Driving and Your Spine